bhbmaster/rhood/README.md

 ## PRINT ALL INFORMATION

-Add the --all-info argument to rhood (-i for short) to print all profile information (lots of sensitive information), order information (Stock, Crypto, Option), open positions, and net profits (see note below).
+Add the --all-info argument to rhood (-i for short) to print all profile information (lots of sensitive information), order information (Stock, Crypto, Option), open positions, net profits (see note below), dividends, and total profits.

 ```
 python rhood.py --all-info